Ran-n/m3di4/README.md

 ## Tasks

+- [ ] Make a simplified version of the diagrams
 - [X] Add in platform id for sharesite table
 - [X] Create new NK for ShareSite table
 - [ ] Make Add Function for WarehouseType